 How much do we need to zoom in on a point?
 Depends on the point obviously, the bigger the point, the broader the original statement the closer we can examine it.
-For example the statement ‘Women are oppressed by men’ is a very broad statement and would in reality need a very focussed and detailed examination to fully understand what it means before I can accept it.
+For example, the statement ‘Women are oppressed by men’ is a very broad statement and would, in reality, need a very focused and detailed examination to fully understand what it means before I can accept it.
 When I dissect this statement I find little or no truth in it.
-What I find is oppression is much wider than just sex based.
+What I find is oppression is much wider than simply sex-based.
 Poverty and education are greater indicators of privilege than sex.

 I find evidence of male sacrifice for female gain in the workplace death statistics.
 97% of accidents resulting in death at work are men, usually men working dangerous jobs to support women and children.
 In bringing this fact to the attention of those seeking to prove male oppression I am told that it is irrelevant, unimportant or worse still as evidence for the patriarchal control of men too.

-Feminism is a postmodern ideology, this means feminism doesn’t exist in the Magical, Tribal, Mythic or Modern world views.
-Feminism is an evolution on those world views undoubtedly but has it gone far enough?
+Feminism is a postmodern ideology, this means feminism doesn’t exist in the Magical, Tribal, Mythic or Modern worldviews.
+Feminism is an evolution of those worldviews undoubtedly but has it gone far enough?
 Or too far?
-Feminism should be subject to as much scrutiny as any other powerful force in out culture.
+Feminism should be subject to as much scrutiny as any other powerful force in our culture.
 I find a clear lack of examination of the points of feminism so I ask questions.
-Sadly in this age of inquisition the act of questioning the doctrine is seen as heresy and the questioners are denounced as non believers or in the case of questioning feminism, misogynists.
+Sadly in this age of inquisition, the act of questioning the doctrine is seen as heresy and questioners are denounced as non-believers or in the case of questioning feminism, misogynists.

 Questions I ask